BridgesLab/PredictorsDietInducedObesity/data/RNAseq/Juvenile-HFD/scripts/deseq.md

 This script performs the DESeq analyses on the Juvenile HFD studies.
-This script was most recently run on Fri Aug  7 17:10:52 2015
+This script was most recently run on Mon Aug 17 17:39:08 2015